 Parked at the Cabana Bar, cold Stella Artois draft, snack of jalapeno poppers, avocado guacamole and tortilla chips to accompany.

-Ellen, "Damn, life is good.
+Ellen, "Damn, look at that water, see clear to the bottom, it's gorgeous.
 Seventy degrees and sunny.
 It was forty five and wet when we left Houston."

 A table of golf dweebs is eyeing the girls, only Ellen notices, "Guys across the way gonna make a move."